-Loss Given Default (LGD) represents the Bank's expectation of the extent of loss on a defaulted exposure.
+• Loss Given Default (LGD) represents the Bank's expectation of the extent of loss on a defaulted exposure.
 LGD varies by type of counterparty, type and seniority of claim and availability of collateral or other credit support.
 LGD is expressed as a percentage loss per unit of exposure at the time of default (EAD).
-LGD is calculated on a 12-month or lifetime basis, where 12-month LGD is the percentage of loss expected to be made if the default occurs in the next 12 months and Lifetime LGD is the percentage of loss expected lifetime of the loan.
+LGD is calculated on a 12-month or lifetime basis, where 12-month LGD is the percentage of loss expected to be made if the default occurs in the next 12 months and Lifetime LGD is the percentage of loss expected to be made if the default occurs over the remaining expected lifetime of the loan.

 The ECL is determined by projecting the PD, LGD and EAD for each future month and for each individual exposure or collective segment.
 These three components are multiplied together and adjusted for the likelihood of survival (i.e. the exposure has not prepaid or defaulted in an earlier month).
 This effectively calculates an ECL for each future month, which is then discounted back to the reporting date and summed.
-The discount rate used in the ECL calculation is the original effective interest rate or an approximation thereof.
+The discount rate used in the ECL calculation is the original effective interest rate or an approximation Risk Management Report thereof.

 The Lifetime PD is derived by using historical data to develop specific lifetime PD models for all asset classes.
-The long term span of historical data is then used to directly model the PD across the life of a exposure.
-For debt instruments that are not internally rated, the Bank obtains the issuer ratings of such instruments and matches them to its internal rating framework to determine the equivalent rating.
+The long term span of historical data is then used to directly model the PD across the life of an exposure.
+For debt instruments that are not internally rated , the Bank obtains the issuer ratings of such instruments and matches them to its internal rating framework to determine the equivalent rating.
 The lifetime PD curves developed for that rating band will then be used.